PHS LogoMain Banner

 A) Yes, these options can be purchased at any time and can even be activated over the phone!

-Q) What is and how does the copy protection on SpectraPLUS work?
+Q) What is and how does the copy protection work?

 A) This software is copy protected.
 All protection schemes impose themselves upon the user to some extent - our intent is to minimize this burden upon you, the legitimate user.

-The copy protection mechanism requires an "authorization key" for permanent activation.
+The copy protection mechanism requires a software "authorization key" for permanent activation.
 Because this key is derived from parameters unique to your installation, we cannot provide this key in advance and you must contact our office after installing the software to obtain the key.

 The procedure is simple: